ARRIVALS AND

 What happens if the bike is damaged while it is assigned to me?

+Once you receive your rental bike, it becomes your responsibility.
+You are renting top-of-the-line bikes ( Pinarello F, Pinarello X, Pinarello Grevil, Pinarello Nytro), valued between 7.000 and 15.000 €.
 You will be liable for any damage caused, even unintentionally.
 However, Garda Bike Hotel provides ‘Complete Peace of Mind’ bike insurance coverage.
 We have put this coverage in place so that you can relax and enjoy your time riding with us.
 This insurance, already included in the price of the bike rental, will cover you for accidental damage only.
-You will just be responsible for a € 500,00 deductible for Pinarello Grevil & Pinarello Nytro and € 999,00 for Pinarello F. Damage estimates will be provided by the original supplier (either the bike shop or the Pinarello factory).
+You will be responsible for a € 500,00 deductible for Pinarello Grevil & Pinarello Nytro and € 999,00 for Pinarello F. Damage estimates will be provided by the original supplier (either the bike shop or the Pinarello factory).

 Can I take the rental bike out for a ride, on my own?